 Here I’ve gone for a slightly more adult version with the addition of fresh thyme, but it still delivers all that creamy lemon curd deliciousness.

-As an added bonus in the process of testing to get the texture and consistency correct I realised that the lemon filling mix makes an absolutely gorgeous dessert on its own.
-Imagine little pots of creamy lemon curd (like lemon possets) – of yes!
+As a bonus in testing to get the texture and consistency correct, I realised that the lemon filling mix makes an absolutely gorgeous dessert on its own.
+Imagine little pots of creamy lemon curd (like lemon possets)–of yes!

 Enjoy xx